SockCoinProject/White-Paper/README.md

 - **5% for the Market Maker**: 5% of the supply is reserved for Market maker stability is a success.

-- **5% for CEX**: Finally, 5% of the supply is reserved for centralized exchanges (CEX), ensuring maximum visibility and optimal accessibility.
+- **5% for CEX: Finally**: 5% of the supply is reserved for centralized exchanges (CEX), ensuring maximum visibility and optimal accessibility.
+-
+- **5% for Marketing**: To make sure SockCoin reaches every corner of the crypto world, 5% of the supply is reserved for marketing plan.
+From promotions to     partnerships, this allocation ensures that everyone knows about SockCoin's potential.
+Spread the word and join the movement!
+5% for Marketing:

 ### Join the Adventure! 🚀🧦